Commonwealth diaspora: Recent decades

 The Commonwealth diaspora in Britain in particular has been identified as a potential asset, allowing Britain to make economic and other connections to other Commonwealth countries, which has been a particularly relevant topic of discussion as Britain charts its post-Brexit future and decides which groupings of countries to focus on working with (such as with the European Union).

 Immigration between Commonwealth countries, which makes up half of all Commonwealth migration, has played a significant role in linking Commonwealth countries together economically and culturally.

 The British royalty have previously hosted events commemorating this diaspora.

 Culture

 Language

 The English language has played a role in facilitating migration within the Commonwealth.

 Sport

 The South Asian diaspora playing cricket in Toronto, Canada.

-Various groups in the Commonwealth diaspora, such as Caribbean diasporas, have been noted for being bound together by the sport of cricket, as well as introducing cricket to a number of countries, such as Canada and the United States.
+Various groups in the Commonwealth diaspora, such as Caribbean diasporas, have been noted for being bound together by the sport of cricket, as well as re-introducing cricket to a number of countries, such as Canada and the United States.